suraj14wadje/AMPD/Documentation/description.md

 ###     Technical feasibility:

-<p> Server will require any linux environment to run while client will have to have any web browser to use the system.
+ Server will require any linux environment to run while client will have to have any web browser to use the system.

 Minimum requirements for server are:
 * 2 GB of ram